slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"As long as the bed shakes, the house will remain stable." (...)
 "When poverty comes in the door, love goes out of the window." (...)
-"Happy the marriage where the husband is the head and the wife the heart."
+"Happy the marriage where the husband is the head and the wife the heart." (...)
+"A good husband should be deaf and a good wife should be blind."
 -- Proverbs*